proofgeist/fm-webviewer-bridge/README.md

 ## Limits

-* This will not work on FileMaker WebDirect
+* You can't call a FileMaker Script from a web viewer running in FileMaker WebDirect.
 * It uses the clipboard on windows, and therefor may interfere with clipboard contents.
 * Doesn't work with a data URL.
 It must be a real URL.
 It can be to a server somewhere or a locally exported file
 * FileMaker 16 and later only.